tachibana-shin/vue-auth3/docs/guide/requests.md

 ### 5. Make Additional Calls

-If we are making requests through a method in the vue-auth plugin there may be additional calls made.
+If we are making requests through a method in the vue-auth3 plugin there may be additional calls made.
 For instance with the login call we may fire a subsequent `fetch` call.
 If this is a regular app call this step is omitted.

 ### 6. Resolve Promise